avdosev/bindpy/README.md

 print(result)  # 22
 ```

-### sequantial binding
+### sequential binding

-You can combine bind_front and bind_back to create a function that has arguments pre-specified at both the front and end of the argument list.
+You can combine `bind_front` and `bind_back` to create a function that has arguments pre-specified at both the front and end of the argument list.
 For example, the code:
 ```python
 def func(p1, p2, p3, p4, p5):